-SICL's 2021 profit has a technical result of £17.0m (2020: £31.9m) and a non-technical result of £8.2m (2020: £1.5m).
+FCGL's 2021 profit includes Operating Profit of £36.6m (2020: £56.2m) and finance costs of £1.5m (2020: £1.8m) to give a total profit before tax of £35.1m (2020 £54.4m).

-SICL's internal best estimate reserves for accident years 2020 and prior saw some adverse development over the course of 2021.
+Internal best estimate reserves for accident years 2020 and prior saw some adverse development over the course of 2021.

 This arose primarily as a result of a reduction in the expected level of savings on third party damage and small bodily injury claims and reductions in expected recoveries on property damage claims, offset by releases on large bodily injury claims.

 The loss ratio for the 2021 accident year is higher than 2020 given the increased vehicle use following the relaxation of Covid restrictions.
-However excluding the impact of Covid, improvements in underwriting and technical pricing, and claims initiatives, along with the reduction in bodily injury claims frequency as a result of the CLA changes, mean that the 2021 underlying loss ratio is lower than 2020.
+However, excluding the impact of Covid, improvements in underwriting and technical pricing, and claims initiatives, along with the reduction in bodily injury claims frequency as a result of the CLA changes, mean that the 2021 underlying loss ratio is lower than 2020.